ThePresistence/superduper/most_everything_you_need/notes.md

 * Black is a python package it works in CLI.
 * Black modifies the files in place until unless you're specifically telling to the black.
 * This is one of the best tool to use in the teams for formatting a code for production use case.
+It contains lot of functionalities for formatting the code, best tool for pythonic way of formatting.

 ### 3.2 VS code Format document